HUSTLE Defense Accelerator Frequently Asked Questions

 The HUSTLE Defense Accelerator is using a multi-step process for selecting cohort startup teams.

-Step 3: Ten (10) startup teams will be selected for participation in this elite program for defense innovation and summer residency in our world-class facility
+Step 3: After an evaluation round, teams will be invited to participate in this elite program for defense innovation and summer residency in our world-class facility from these two (2) categories of startups:

 What kind of startups are eligible for HUSTLE Defense Accelerator?

-The HUSTLE Defense Accelerator is open to all early-stage startups with special interest in University and Air Force Founders.
-We strongly prefer a startup team with at least two (2) Teammates: One (1) with a technical background and one (1) with a business background, and all team members exhibit grit, tenacity, HUSTLE and focus on National Security Challenges associated with AI/ML, cyber, quantum and UAS solutions.
+The HUSTLE Defense Accelerator is open to all pre-seed and seed-stage startups with special interest in University and Air Force Founders.
+We strongly prefer a startup team with at least two (2) teammates: one (1) with a technical background, and one (1) with a business background, and that all team members exhibit grit, tenacity, HUSTLE and focus on National Security Challenges associated with AI/ML, cyber, quantum and Uncrewed Autonomous Systems (UAS) solutions.
 This is not a requirement, however based on our experience, we find a combination of both technical and business expertise provides the startup the best chance to succeed.

 Can I apply if I have an existing business?